KAJdev/WumpusHack/README.md

 # Wumpus Hack
 Wumpus hack is a Discord bot made in python 3.6 that is a game all inside of discord.
 The bot simulates an operating system for each user called WumpOS.
-With WumpOS, you can send email, https://discord.gg/nECeGK4
+With WumpOS, you can send email, [official discord server](https://discord.gg/m75eCse)

 ## Table of contents
 - [Team](#Team)